Matilda0224/DHG-Bench/README.md

 |16|TF-HNN |[Training-Free Message Passing for Learning on Hypergraphs](https://openreview.net/pdf?id=4AuyYxt7A2)| ICLR 2025|

 ## <span id="citation">📖 Citation</span>
-Our paper on this benchmark has be released!
+Our paper on this benchmark has be released at: http://arxiv.org/abs/2508.12244

 If you use our benchmark in your works, we would appreciate citations to the paper: